fjarri/reikna/doc/source/introduction.rst

     True

 Here we passed ``dtype`` and ``ctype`` values to the template, and used ``dtype`` to get the complex number multiplication function (``func`` is one of the "built-in" values that are available in CLUDA templates).
-Alternatively, we could call :py:func:`dtypes.ctype() <tigger.cluda.dtypes.ctype>` inside the template, as :py:mod:`~tigger.cluda.dtypes` module is available there too.
+Alternatively, we could call :py:func:`dtypes.ctype() <reikna.cluda.dtypes.ctype>` inside the template, as :py:mod:`~reikna.cluda.dtypes` module is available there too.

 Note that CLUDA context is created by means of a static method and not using the constructor.
-The constructor is reserved for more probable scenario, where we want to include some ``Tigger`` functionality in a larger program, and we want it to use the existing context and stream/queue.
+The constructor is reserved for more probable scenario, where we want to include some ``reikna`` functionality in a larger program, and we want it to use the existing context and stream/queue.
-The :py:class:`~tigger.cluda.api.Context` constructor takes the PyCuda/PyOpenCL context and, optionally, the ``Stream``/``CommandQueue`` object as a ``queue`` parameter.
+The :py:class:`~reikna.cluda.api.Context` constructor takes the PyCuda/PyOpenCL context and, optionally, the ``Stream``/``CommandQueue`` object as a ``queue`` parameter.
-All further operations with the ``Tigger`` context will be performed using the objects provided.
+All further operations with the ``reikna`` context will be performed using the objects provided.
 If ``queue`` is not given, an internal one will be created.

 For the complete list of things available in CLUDA, please consult the :ref:`CLUDA reference <api-cluda>`.